Adelaitar150/Udacity-DataAnalytics-Project/README.md

 # Udacity-DataAnalytics-Project

-##Overview
+## Overview
 This repository contains three projects taken during my Udacity Data Analytics program.
-These projects consist of the various practices of a data analyst from data manipulation to data visua;isation
+These projects consist of the various practices of a data analyst from data manipulation to data visualisation